pzhao16me/notes/Design_data_intensive_applications/Design_Data_intensive_applications.md

     .
 Mysql  by default supports only a circular toplogy, in which each leader only has one upstream leader and one downstream leader.

 ## Leaderless replication
+### what is leaderless replication?
+    Leaderless replication means that any node can accept a write and that writes are propagated asynchronously to other nodes.
+    Single-leader replication is a special case of leaderless replication, where there is only one node that is allowed to accept writes at any given time. multi-leader replication is a special case of leaderless replication, where all nodes are allowed to accept writes at any given time.
+    Some data storage systems take a different approach, abondoning the concept of leader and allowing any replica to directly accept writes from clients, this idea is forgotten during  the era of relational databases.
+And it once again became an popular architecture of database after Amazon Dynamo.Riak, Cassandra, and Voldemort are open source datastores with leaderless replication model inspired by Dynamo.
+    - In some headerless implementations, the clients directly sends its writes to several replicas, while in others, a a